Andy1621/Nightcrawler/README.md

 ## Introduction
-Our method consists of three steps:
+Our method consists of four steps:
 1. **[Supervised Training]**: Only thosed videos under normal light are used for training.
 Those dark videos are used for adapting BN.
 2. **[Model Ensemble]**: Different models are ensembled via specific threshold to generate more accurate pseudo labels.
 3. **[Semi-supervised Training]**: Those darks videos with pseudo labels are used for training.